gerow/mgb/doc/instructions_organized.md

 nn stands for a 16-bit immediate value (remember that the Gameboy CPU is little-endian).

 A, B, C, D, E, H, and L are 8-Bit registers
 BC, DE, HL, and SP are 16-bit registers.
 BC, DE, and HL are comprised of two of the 8-bit registers as they are listed.
 Keep in mind that the most significant byte is stored in the first part and the less significant byte is stored in the second.
 So setting BC <= 0xEEFF is equivalent to setting B <= 0xEE and C <= 0xFF.
+SP is not split up like this.
+SP is where the stack pointer is held.

 If a register is wrapped in parentheses that means to apply the operation to the address held in that register.
 If this is done with a 16-bit register the result is as you would expect.
 With an 8-bit register this applies to the address in the zero page, which is at the top of the address space.